-Well at stream.
-Now you say you’re more agile, but what does it mean?
+Well at CodeStream now you say you're more agile, but what does it mean?
 How often are you releasing?
-How often are you pushing the button and saying, well, let’s go push it into production?
+How often are you pushing the button and saying, "well, let's go push it into production"?

 Peter: [00:24:04] Um, well, that's changed for us.
 Uh, actually very recently.
 Um, as you mentioned earlier, we're working on a new product, which is a code review product.

-In order to get a review.
-So, and as engineers, we’re often never really satisfied with something being done.
-There’s always like one more change and one more thing and one more thing.
-And so it promotes this sort of activity, at least it did for our team that we would have these.
-Branches that we thought were only gonna live for a couple of days, and then they ended up living for a couple of weeks because we’re not quite ready to have other people to look at it yet.
+Peter: [00:25:37] Gthub, yeah.
+And that, and what we found was that because it was a more formal process, we would wait until the end of the PR and, and the, and the problem with that is that it really encourages you to think in the mindset of, I have to wait until I'm done in order to get a review.
+So, and as engineers, we're often never really satisfied with something being done.
+There's always like one more change and one more thing and one more thing.
+And so it promotes this sort of activity, at least it did for our team, that we would have these branches that we thought were only gonna live for a couple of days, and then they ended up living for a couple of weeks because we're not quite ready to have other people look at it yet.

-And we will, I can add that one more thing to add, or maybe this feature is related enough that I’m going to put that on this branch too.
+And we will be like, "Eh, I can add that one more thing", or "Maybe this feature is related enough that I'm going to put that on this branch too".
 Um, and because of that, it really extended our release cycles.

 Michaela: [00:26:29] Yeah.
 So especially if you are a company that develops software for developers, so developer tooling, I think it's a really easy to dog food, your own software, your own product.

-Peter: [00:27:06] That’s always something that you have to keep in mind because whenever you build a tool, unless you build a very opinionated tool that tells everybody exactly what the, which way to do it, then.
-Ultimately, your customers are gonna use the tool in ways you had never envisioned.
-And I think there’s also a myopia that people develop that they assume everybody else’s like them, which you just pointed out.
+Peter: [00:27:06] That's always something that you have to keep in mind because whenever you build a tool, unless you build a very opinionated tool that tells everybody exactly what the, which way to do it, then ultimately, your customers are gonna use the tool in ways you had never envisioned.
+And I think there's also a myopia that people develop that they assume everybody else is like them, which you just pointed out.

 And that's something that you have to really, really work hard to, to remember and remind yourself that you're not the only user.
 There is one other technical challenge that we face.
 It's a minor one, but it's something that we have to deal with, which is that when we're dogfooding our own software, we're often doing it in a development environment.

-Michaela: [00:28:57] So Coldstream actually works with many different ideas.
-So for example, it works with visual studio Anthem and the JetBrains IDs, and you also have different messaging systems that you’re integrating with different issue trackers.
+Michaela: [00:28:57] So CodeStream actually works with many different IDEs.
+So for example, it works with Visual Studio Anthem and the JetBrains IDEs, and you also have different messaging systems that you're integrating with different issue trackers.
 So there are so many integration points and so many different environments that you have to work with.

 And that meant spending a lot of extra work upfront to build a generic service that can then have sort of plugin components to talk to the individual different issue trackers or messaging systems, for example.
 Uh, and so that required quite a bit more work than we.
 Would have had to undergo to support one of them.